sklavoug/horus_heresy_analysis/README.md

 Well that about wraps up the characters, it's on to part 3: the Legions!

+ # 3. Legions
- # 3. LegionsAlthough the series features characters from all sorts of backgrounds, species, and affiliations, it's absolutely a story about the Astartes.
+Although the series features characters from all sorts of backgrounds, species, and affiliations, it's absolutely a story about the Astartes.
 The Space Marines occupy just over 50% of the series with their perspectives, although if you include the Primarchs they're over 2/3rds of the series (as seen in Table 2a).
 Each of the Astartes (barring one character) are descended from one of 18 Legions, which aren't necessarily equally represented.

 **Figure 3a.
 Sum of words by Legion**
 [alt text](https://github.com/sklavoug/horus_heresy_analysis/blob/main/3a%20-%20Sum%20of%20words%20by%20Legion.png?raw=true)